codr7/tyred-java/README.md

 All definitions support the following operations.

 ### create
-`create` attempts to create the definition and signals an error if it already exists.
+`create` attempts to recursively create the definition and signals an error if it already exists.

 ```java
 var db = new Database();